-Izmir, villages in Turkiye affected by wildfires now under control
+Turkiye’s Izmir, Hatay and Syria’s Latakia regions impacted by wildfires

 Eleven fire trucks and water support vehicles were also dispatched, according to Raed al-Saleh, the Syrian Minister of Emergency and Disaster Management.

+The situation is complicated further “by the Syrian context of the war of the past 14 years because now we’re seeing explosive remnants, mines and ammunitions scattered across the forests, exploding due to these fires,” said Okaily.

+Referring to the equipment provided by Turkiye, Okaily said: “Syria does not have this kind of equipment, so this is crucial to contain these fires and put them out.”

-Experts say human-driven climate change is causing more frequent and intense wildfires and other natural disasters, and have warned Turkiye to take measures to tackle the problem.
+Experts say human-driven climate change is causing more frequent and intense wildfires and other natural disasters.